-Awarded to a promising summer academy student with the goal to increase diversity among BAC students, graduates, and the design professions by making design education available to significantly underrepresented groups in the profession, Anesu is a Houseman Professional Program Scholarship recipient.
+Awarded to a promising summer academy student with the goal to increase diversity among BAC students, graduates, and the design professions by making design education available to significantly underrepresented groups in the profession, Anesu is a previous Houseman Professional Program Scholarship recipient.

-Anesu is likely to be found working at CBT Architects or at student events.
 Through her previous service with Atelier (Vice President, 2012-2013 and Secretary, 2011-2012), Anesu has helped shape the BAC's Student Lecture Series.
-She is proud to be part of the team that brings emerging and inspiring designers to the BAC to lecture.
-Through her involvement in community activities, she has eagerly connected with Bjarke Ingles to get an autographed copy of Yes is More and met David Adjaye.
+She is proud to have been part of the team that brings emerging and inspiring designers to the BAC to lecture.
+Through her involvement in community activities, she has eagerly connected with Bjarke Ingles to get an autographed copy of Yes is More and has met David Adjaye.

 However, she also highly values BAC studio culture and time spent with friends in studio working tirelessly to complete models and drawings.
 "Being surrounded by and working with peers that share your passion for architecture and design has made me grow into a better and more collaborative designer.
 It is something all design students should have and experience."